klemens-st/gui-for-lcp/.github/CONTRIBUTING.md

 ## Pull Request Process

 1. Discuss your changes in an issue first.
-2. Make sure the `grunt` command runs without errors.
+2. Make sure the `npm run build` command runs without errors.
-3. Make sure the `phpcs` command runs without errors or warnings.
+3. Make sure the `phpcs --tab-width=2` command runs without errors or warnings.
 Remember this should be executed on the Vagrant machine.
 4. Open a new pull request by filling out the template.